 1. Meeden Large Painters Easel

-Sturdy, durable, and beautiful, this easel is constructed from premium beech wood.
+Sturdy, durable, and beautiful, this easel is constructed from premium beechwood.
 The canvas holders adjust to hold canvases up to 48 inches high, and they can be lowered or raised for sitting or standing to paint.
-The bottom holder has room to hold brushes, tubes of paint, and towels.
-Its rectangular base is mounted on four swiveling wheels to make moving the easel a simple thing; wheel locks ensure that the easel remains firmly in place while the artist works.
+The bottom holder has plenty of room to hold brushes, tubes of paint, and towels.
+Its rectangular base is mounted on four swiveling wheels to make moving the easel a simple thing; the wheels also lock to ensure that the easel remains firmly in place while the artist works.
 When not in use, the easel folds flat for storing under a bed or in a closet.

 3. T-Sign Reinforced Artist Easel Stand

 Heavy wooden easels can take up a lot of space in a classroom, and lightweight aluminum easels are an excellent, versatile alternative.
 This easel functions much like a camera tripod, unfolding to hold canvases up to 33 inches high.
 Adjust its angle using fine-tuning knobs and spring-loaded clamps; adjust its height for placement on the floor or a tabletop.
-No-slip feet ensure the easel stays put on any terrain.
+No-slip feet ensure the easel stays put on any terrain—and makes this a smart pick to distribute in workshops focused on plein air painting.
 When not in use, the easel folds down and fits in a compact fabric case.